College of Science and Engineering :: Benefits of an A&M-Commerce STEM Degree

 The graduate program in technology management is a fully online program designed to prepare you for career advancement and career enhancement in domestic and global technology-intensive businesses and industrial enterprises.
 The program focuses on leadership, organizational strategies, knowledge management, management of technology, applied research and project management.

-Wildlife & Conservation Science (BS)
+Wildlife and Conservation Science (BS) Biology Track

 This program is designed for students interested in wildlife management, ecology or the preservation of biodiversity.
 Through hands-on research at our university wetland, practical exercises, field trips, internships and personal instruction in the classroom, you will gain marketable expertise in soils, ecology, botany and zoology.
 Upon completion of this program you can pursue careers as wildlife ecologists, game managers, state and federal wildlife biologists, state and federal park rangers, nature preserve and interpretive specialists, and zoo-keepers.
+This program is offered as a collaboration between the Department of Biological and Environmental Science and the College of Agricultural Sciences and Natural Resources.

 Departments